0x746865736861726b79736861726b/course_project/README.md

-Just another application with django that utilize smart-contracts as a storage
+Just another application with django that utilize smart-contracts and ethereum blockchain as a storage.
+It's crazy but it is what it is